 Since losing even one blockbuster post can have such an impact on our site traffic, we have a maintenance plan for them.

-Depending on how many we have, these Blockbuster posts get updated and republished on ninety day, biannual, or yearly rotation.
+Depending on how many we have, these Blockbuster posts get updated and republished on a ninety-day, biannual, or yearly rotation.

 - Biannual – If you have closer to 50 posts that drive the majority of your traffic, update them every six months.

-On at least a quarterly basis, our Analytics Director and her team create a blockbuster report for Mequoda Gold Members.
+On at least a quarterly basis, our Analytics Director and her team create a blockbuster report for our publishing partners.
 This simple report—which you can create by exporting your top trafficked posts from Google Analytics—lists the top 100 articles that are driving traffic to your site.
 In some cases, this list may be larger, depending on how much traffic is being generated.

 If your editorial calendar looks similar, I recommend organizing your top blockbusters by category.
 Then, add a column for the date and go into each article and find the last time it was published.
 This will help you prioritize which articles to recycle and republish first.